rotty/tdns-cli/README.md

 # tdns-update

-A dynamic DNS update checker, with aspirations to do the updating itself.
+A dynamic DNS updater and update checker.

+Note that `tdns-update` is currently in its initial development phase, and hasn't even been deployed in earnest by its author.
+The usual caveats apply.
+If you're still interested, read on for more information of what is currently working, and what is planned.

+`tdns-update` updates and/or monitors an entry in a DNS zone.
+The updating functionality is currently an _extremely_ limited subset of what the `nsupdate` utility from the ISC BIND provides, but providing both updates and monitoring in a single native executable is novel, at least to the author's knowledge.
+There are doubtlessly numerous shell scripts around that provide similar functionality, with varying degrees of sophistication. `tdns-update` aims to its job correctly and efficiently, taking no shortcuts.

-`tdns-update` monitors an entry in a DNS zone, checking all the authoritative nameservers in the zone, and waits until the records for that entry reach a specified expected state.
+With a single `tnds-update` invocation, you can both perform a DNS update operation, and wait for all the authoritative nameservers in the zone to provide the updated records.

-After initiating a dynamic DNS update request, if you need to know when the update has propagated to all authoritative nameservers for the affected zone, this is exactly the job `tdns-update` can do for you.

 `tdns-update` is implemented in Rust, taking advantage of the terrific [`trust-dns`] DNS client library, and uses a single-threaded,